State of Wisconsin |

 To determine who is non-financially eligible for FoodShare, you must start with all household members.

-H - Households
+H - Household

-Note Federal regulation cited in this handbook section, 7 CFR 273.1(a), and other portions of federal law also use the term “household.”
+Note | Federal regulation cited in this handbook section, 7 CFR 273.1(a), and other portions of federal law also use the term “household.”
 Federal law and the Wisconsin FoodShare handbook do not apply the same definition to this term.
-The federal use of “household” is more comparable to the Wisconsin FoodShare term “food unit.”
+The federal use of “household” is more comparable to the Wisconsin FoodShare term “food unit.” |

-U - Food Units
+U - Food Unit

-One or more persons who live in the same household and purchase and prepare food together for home consumption, or individuals who must be included in the same food unit because of relationship rules (see Section 3.3.1.3 Relationship Rules).
+Food Unit refers to one or more persons who live in the same household and purchase and prepare food together for home consumption, or individuals who must be included in the same food unit because of relationship rules (see Section 3.3.1.3 Relationship Rules).
 This group is tested for eligibility together.
 There are some exceptions for boarders, foster persons, and certain elderly and disabled individuals.

 Examples of a food unit include:

-Example 1 Jo and Sam are partners.
+Example 1 | Jo and Sam are partners.
 Jo and Sam are responsible for their own cost of food, preparation, and consumption of their meals.
 Every Friday and Sunday, Jo and Sam prepare and share in a family supper.
-Jo and Sam are separate food units because they are responsible for their own purchasing, preparing and eating of their meals.
-Sharing two meals per week together is not more than 50% of their weekly meals.
+Jo and Sam are separate food units because they are responsible for their own purchasing, preparing, and eating of their meals.
+Sharing two meals per week together is not more than 50% of their weekly meals. |

-Example 2 Jane, age 22, and her sister Lillie, age 21, live together.
+Example 2 | Jane, age 22, and her sister Lillie, age 21, live together.
 They go shopping together and typically make their supper meals around the same time.
 However, Jane and Lillie buy their own food and eat their own separate meals.
-Jane and Lillie are separate food units because they buy their own food, prepare their own meals and eat their own meals separately.
+Jane and Lillie are separate food units because they buy their own food, prepare their own meals, and eat their own meals separately. |

-Example 3 Jack and Jill are partners.
+Example 3 | Jack and Jill are partners.
 They buy, prepare, and eat all their meals together except for lunch during the week (five meals).
-Jack and Jill are in the same food unit because they purchase, prepare, and consume more than 50% of their meals together.
+Jack and Jill are in the same food unit because they purchase, prepare, and consume more than 50% of their meals together. |

-G - FoodShare Assistance Groups
+G - FoodShare Assistance Group

 Adult: A person who is 18 years old or older.